feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/circuit_builder.md

 - Wait a few seconds for the update to complete

 **"Lost my place after double-clicking"**
-- Use the Circuits dropdown to navigate back
+- Hover **Circuits** and select the parent circuit to focus it in the current view
 - Use browser-style back button (if available)
 - Click parent circuit to go up one level

 ## Related Topics

 - [Brain Circuits](brain_circuits.md) - Organizing circuits into hierarchies
+- [Integrated Circuits](integrated_circuits.md) - Custom circuits you configure, including the classifier
 - [Cortical Areas](cortical_areas.md) - Creating and managing areas
 - [Mapping Connections](mapping_connections.md) - Connecting areas together
 - [Brain Monitor](brain_monitor.md) - 3D visualization companion